maximilianovalle/etch-a-sketch/README.md

 3. Modal boxes... omg.

 This was my first time implementing modal boxes, they're somewhat simple and made the project look way cleaner than it did when I used alert() and prompt().

+It also took me an awfully long time to realize that a page will refresh when a form resets.
+I kept wondering why, upon submitting a new grid size, the grid would remain at 16 x 16.
+What was actually happening was that the new grid would be created, but then the page would refresh and the original 16 x 16 grid would take its place.
+This all happened faster than I could see so to my eyes, it looked like it was just staying the same.
+I ended up having to set the onsubmit value in the form element to return false to prevent the page from refreshing.
+This ended up working but it feels like a wonky solution, I'm sure there's a method with better practice that I'll figure out later.